hdl/yobuild/README.md

 It's handy for application developers who need a way to build dependencies they can ship with their app.
 It generates tarballs for each package.
 On Ubuntu, it can also generate .deb packages.

-For a list of supported packages, do 'yb_list'.

 ## installing

 To install yobuild from source, do 'sudo make install'.
 This is very quick, it doesn't build any packages.

+Then to read the documentation, do 'man yb_build'.

 You can uninstall it with 'sudo make uninstall'.

 ## building

+For a list of supported packages, do 'yb_list'.

 To build a single package (e.g. xz), do 'yb_buildone xz'.